thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 > <cite>Tom Cargill, Bell Labs</cite>

 In my earlier article, ["Conway's Law and Consequences"](/software-systems-engineering/conways-law-and-consequences), I tackle the human organization aspect of software and how they relate.
 I invite you to read that before continuing here.
-In this article I'm focusing on the non-organization aspect.
+In this article I am focusing on the non-organization aspect.

-So back to the original question: What is the analogy to gravity in software and what is our "arch"?
+So back to the original question: What is the analogy to gravity in software and what are our "arches"?

 As we develop solutions, some problems are naturally (intrinsically) harder than others; for example: adding a list of numbers vs computing the running average of the same list.
 The code we write often has extraneous details and overhead that has nothing directly to do with the problem we are trying to solve (extrinsic).

-Let's compare a program that writes "Hello World" to the console in Java and JavaScript:
+Let us compare a program that writes "Hello World" to the console in Java and JavaScript:

 ```java
 // Java